temiobasa/Exploratory-Data-Analysis-for-Residential-Real-Estate-Prices-in-Nigeria/README.md

 # Exploratory-Data-Analysis-for-Residential-Real-Estate-Prices-in-Nigeria
+## Introduction
+#### This Exploratory Data Analysis project was carried out to gain insights on the Nigerian Property Market.
+The Federal Republic of Nigeria, is a country in West Africa and the most populous country in Africa with a population of over 216 million.
+Nigeria borders Niger in the north, Chad in the northeast, Cameroon in the east, and Benin in the west.
+Nigeria consists of 36 Federal states and the Federal Capital Territory, Abuja.
+Lagos is the largest city in Nigeria and the second-largest in Africa.
+#### The dataset used was obtained from Kaggle (https://www.kaggle.com/datasets/abdullahiyunus/nige houses-and-prices-dataset).
+It contains data on Lagos Property prices scrapped by Abdullahi Yunus ( https://www.kaggle.com/abdullahiyunus).
+## Business Problem
+#### In order gain a clear understanding of the Nigerian Real Estate market, an Exploratory Data Analysis project is necessary.
+This EDA project focuses on;
-#### This project explores residential Real Estate prices in various cities in Nigeria, Africa.
-The dataset used was scrapped by ... on Kaggle.
-It contains data on residential Real Estate in 25 out of the 36 Federal States in Nigeria.
-The dataset is cleaned and then analyzed in a attempt to gain insights on the average price of residential Real Estate in various cities in Nigeria.
-These insights are often needed by Real Estate Development companies to estimate the potential Return On Investment (ROI) of a proposed investment.
+- property prices in Nigeria.
+- property types in the Nigeria Real Estate Market
+#### These insights are often needed by Real Estate Development companies to estimate the potential Return On Investment (ROI) of a proposed investment.
+### Categorical Features
+#### Bedrooms - Number of bedrooms
+#### Toilets - Bumber of toilets
+#### Bathrooms - Number of bathrooms
+#### State - Federal State
+#### Title - Property type
+#### Town - Town in a federal state